 Watch Azina go after a pigeon from the ledge.
 She came back empty taloned a minute later but look at that acceleration!

-There were just three feeds today, two by Azina, one by Tom.
-Again only pigeon on the menu.
+There were 6 feeds today, one by Tom.
+Mostly pigeon on the menu with a bit of Starling.

 Azina laid her third egg at 5.52 this morning, with Tom in attendance.
 She’d just got up at 5.45 when Tom arrived in the box with food.
 They have a chat then she gets into position at 5.51, pushes at 5.52 and lifts up at 5.53.
 Effortless 🙂 Tom then leaves, leaving the food behind, and Azina settles down.